U.S. calls for immediate release of American journalist in Myanmar

-WASHINGTON, May 28 (Reuters) - The United States said it was deeply concerned by the detention of a U.S. citizen who was working as a journalist in Myanmar and pressed the military government for his immediate release.
+WASHINGTON (Reuters) -The United States said on Friday it was deeply concerned by the detention of a U.S. citizen who was working as a journalist in Myanmar and pressed the military government for his immediate release.

 Fenster, managing editor of Frontier Myanmar, one of the country’s top independent news sites, was detained at the main international gateway in Yangon on Monday while preparing to fly to Malaysia, the publication said this week.